The only thing better than the energy of a live event? The excitement you feel before you go.

 Twinwoods knows people might want to learn more about the experience before booking.
 So, they used on-page tabs to answer FAQs.
 Because this loads the information directly on the landing page, there’s no reason for interested customers to click away before booking.

 Turn anticipation into action with event landing pages

 We know how difficult and time-consuming it is to create event landing pages from scratch.
 If you hire outside devs to do the job, you might spend more than you’d like.
 Worse, building an event landing page from the ground up takes ages—and can prevent you from running campaigns with enough lead time before your event.

-Thankfully, there’s a faster way to create beautiful, conversion-centric event landing pages.
-A landing page builder like Unbounce makes it easier to start promoting your event and accepting RSVPs.
-With over 100+ templates to choose from, it’s never been easier to create high-converting event landing pages that get folks excited to attend.
+Thankfully, Unbounce’s Smart Builder makes it easier to start promoting your event and accepting RSVPs.
+There’s never been a faster way to create beautiful, conversion-centric event landing pages that get folks excited to attend.